 For example, suppose that the user specified both picture width and height as 200mm, but his images in the sequence have an aspect of 0.5.
 In such a case, the printed picture size will be 100mmx200mm.
 This is illustrated in Figure 6.

 Figure 6: Example of specified and printed pictures

-5.2.5 Margins
+6.2.5 Margin height